NN-Dev-Team/Nordic-Network/README.md

 7. Add an account, give it a username and password, and set it's home directory (this setting is under `Shared Folders`) to your server directory. (`Nordic-Network\private\mono\servers\0`)
 8. Open your web browser and type in `localhost`, you can now go to `localhost/controlpanel.html` to see the panel in action, with working FTP!

-**Please note that the website running using this method doesn not support the Node.js program.
+**Please note that the website running using this method does not support the Node.js program.
 No launching servers or creating accounts as of now.**